philipstubbs13/frontend_masters/rapid_dev_aws/README.md

   * To select AWS features to turn on or off.
 Press SPACE to select or A to toggle all or I to inverse the selection
 * awsmobile push
   * Uploads project details to Mobile Hub from your local machine.
+* awsmobile
+  * See the list of features.
+* awsmobile user-signin enable
+  * Get the default settings.
+  * awsmobile user-signin enable --prompt
+    * To confirm details about the AWS sign-in feature.
+Leaving off the --prompt subcommand uses the default user-signin settings.
+* awsmobile push
+  * To upload the latest project changes to Mobile Hub from your local machine.

+## AWS Console Settings

+* awsmobile console
+  * To launch the browser to check if application changes made it to Mobile Hub.

+## Adding Amplify withAuthenticator into React

+* awsmobile pull
+  * To download the latest project changes to your local machine from Mobile Hub.